VlRsMD/BookstoreApplication_PAD/README.md

 **9. Service High Availablity**

-In order to provide the service high availability I will use strategies such as creating reserve replicas of the application for the situation if a deployed entity of the application is automatically deleted or recreated; and instructing the scheduler to avoid starting multiple Pods of the same Deployment on the same node.
+In order to achieve the service high availability I implement load balancing on the microservices.
+Also the usage of circuit breakers together with fallback methods on microservices helps to increase the availabilty of the services.
+Another approach used is implementing logging.
 <br/>
 <br/>